Thursday, November 8, 2012

 Boo: Trapped inside with an almost 3-year-old because of said "big water."

-Yay: Lloyd has an inflatable kayak!
+Yay: Himself has an inflatable kayak!

 Boo: It was in the closet that is in the flooded lobby.